Self-Guided Tour

 2. Right – Bulletin board, available to the community for posting info and announcements.

 Left – Wood chip pile, donated by tree-removal companies.
 Available to the community in small quantities for free, or by the pickup-load for a nominal donation.
+Please email info@LCCLT.org to submit request.

 8. Right – Olympic Shed, built for 1996 Olympics campground as two-hole outhouse, revamped into storage shed for festival supplies.

-9. Left – Sunset Overlook (2008) at highest point on the land with view of downtown skyline, deck built to cover 1600-gallon water tank (2008, Atlanta Girls’ School grant) for gravity-fed irrigation for all gardens.
-Upper circle: festival vendors, fire performers for Drum Circles.
+9. Left – Sunset Overlook (2008) at highest point on the land with view of downtown skyline, deck built to cover 1600 gallon water tank (2008, Atlanta Girls’ School grant) for gravity-fed irrigation for all gardens.
+Upper circle: festival vendors, fire performers for drum circles.

 10. Right – Japanese Meditation Garden (May 2013, also funded by City of Atlanta “Love Your Block” grant); designed by Linda Pace & Brynan Hadaway.